sjx20000411/SPbPU-Parallel-Dijkstra/README.md

-- **EN**: This video captures the real-time execution outputs of all algorithm versions on Tornado nodes.
+This video captures the real-time execution outputs of all algorithm versions on Tornado nodes.